madeline-scyphers/Procyon-Wiki/docs/Factions/The Agony.md

   - Noro (mystic, calculating, enrapturing, elongated).
 turf: A platform orbiting Planet Omega (HQ).
 Secret chantries on [[Procyon/Holt/Mem|Procyon/Holt/Mem]].
 quirks: Each member of the Agony is changed in some highly visible way, either with extra limbs, semi-spectral forms, or many new mouths and eyes.
-situation: Having harvested horrors from Omega’s surface, the Agony have a plan to develop the living planet.
-By activating sites on the surface, they intend to move it within reach of [[Procyon/Holt/Mem|Procyon/Holt/Mem]], feeding the oceans to Omega and starting a new era of its evolution.
+situation: Having harvested horrors from Omega’s surface, the Agony have plans to upgrade their biology in the war against the [[Hegemony|Hegemony]], making them stronger, faster, more resilient than most humans.
 ---
 ## Tier